Raising the Next Great Generation: Why Remembering the Past Is the First Step Toward Building Strong Men

 That’s why it matters that Trailmen are visiting these memorials.

-Earlier this year, a group of Trailmen climbed into stacked bunks aboard the USS Yorktown near Charleston—three or four high—and drifted off to sleep to the sounds of the harbor.
+Last year, a group of Trailmen climbed into stacked bunks aboard the USS Yorktown near Charleston—three or four high—and drifted off to sleep to the sounds of the harbor.
 For many, the highlight wasn’t the ship, but the sailors they met—real Navy veterans who had lived the stories others only read about.

 Their tales weren’t just about battles.
 They were about courage, sacrifice, and honor.
-They reminded the boys that duty to God comes first—and that following Him gives strength for every other responsibility a man must carry.
+They reminded the boys that duty to God comes first and that following Him gives strength for every other responsibility a man must carry.

 From Gravesites to Gratitude

 Another Troop spent time in a veterans cemetery, identifying gravestones and praying for the families.
-That quiet morning helped the boys understand the weight of the sacrifice—and what it means to honor those who gave everything for our freedom.
+That quiet morning helped the boys understand the weight of the sacrifice and what it means to honor those who gave everything for our freedom.

 Later, as they handed out flags to veterans lining the streets of a Fourth of July parade, the boys spoke with men who had served in Vietnam, Korea, Iraq, and Afghanistan.
 Many Trailmen were overwhelmed with emotion.
-They realized that with freedom comes responsibility—and that to live in the land of the free is a gift worth guarding with gratitude.
+They realized that with freedom comes responsibility, and that to live in the land of the free is a gift worth guarding with gratitude.

 Catching a Vision of Courage